|BRIAN BROWN STABLE...A Tradition Continues....

 Robert,and Uncle, Bill, as the winning owners.

-top drivers at the raceways and Ohio fairs.
-Although a rare occasion does occur
+trainer enlisting the top drivers at the raceways and Ohio fairs.
+Although a rare occasion does occur every now

 |The late Robert H Brown (Father)

 Brian's first win aboard Chelsea MacNoon on May 31, 1981 at

 the age of 16 at the Attica Matinee.